 Urinary incontinence in Parkinson’s can arise from multiple factors related to both the condition itself and its treatments.
 The neurological changes can disrupt the coordination between the brain and the bladder.
 Medications commonly used to manage symptoms, such as anticholinergics or dopaminergic therapies, may also contribute to bladder control issues.

-Additionally, stiffness and slowness of movement can make it challenging for you to reach the restroom in time.
+Additionally, stiffness and slowness of movement can make it challenging for you to reach the bathroom in time.
 Pelvic floor dysfunction, possibly worsened by reduced physical activity or age-related changes, can further contribute to urinary incontinence.

 Addressing these factors typically involves a holistic approach that may include medication adjustments, pelvic floor exercises, behavioural therapies, and managing coexisting conditions like urinary tract infections to improve bladder control.